 Credit: https://pixabay.com/.

 There is a presence of ambiguity on ceasefire compliance — which led to different interpretations of what compliance meant in terms of troop postures and patrol rights — and disputed borders and unresolved historical claims remain unaddressed in the ceasefire deal that have played a vital role in its violation on the ground and the resumption of hostilities within a short period.
 Pertinently saying, the poorly defined border between Thailand and Cambodia that resulted from early 20th-century maps drawn by the then French officials which left behind ambiguous lines and controversial claims led to conflicts in the past too.
-Moreover, mutual suspicions embedded in the security establishments of the two parties remained unattended in the ceasefire deal.
+Moreover, mutual suspicions ingrained in the security establishments of Cambodia and Thailand remained unattended in the ceasefire deal.

-But optimistically saying, both parties, after several days of fighting, have agreed to hold ceasefire talks on December 24, increasing the chance of de-escalation and reaching a durable ceasefire.
+But optimistically saying, both parties, after several days of fighting, have agreed to hold ceasefire talks on December 24, increasing the possibility of de-escalation and reaching a durable ceasefire.
 Peace talks are supposed to be held today.
 But there are various challenges that can hinder reaching an effective and durable ceasefire deal.
 This is largely because of the difficulty in resolving border disputes, which include many areas.
-Both Bangkok and Phnom Phen are probably unlikely to foot back from some of the areas including the Preah Vihear temple due to their economic value and cultural significance.
-The resulting and long enmity and the lack of trust, among others, can hinder a durable ceasefire between the two parties.
+Both Bangkok and Phnom Penh are probably unlikely to foot back from some of the areas including the Preah Vihear temple due to their economic value and cultural significance.
+The resulting enmity and the lack of trust, among others, can put hindrances to a durable ceasefire between the two parties.

 Measures are needed to address the challenges and mitigate conflicts between the parties.
-But a durable solution needs to be sought and it is vital to move beyond temporary truces driven by military interests or domestic politics to address the underlying territorial and identity issues.
-A ceasefire needs to address border disputes with clear border demarcation and the heavy presence of armies along the border.
-But binding measures are needed to increase the chance of its implementation — more effectively.
+But it is vital to move beyond military interest and/or domestic politics-driven temporary truces and seek a durable solution through addressing the underlying territorial issues with clear border demarcation and identity issues.
+The heavy presence of armies along the border between the two nations also needs to be addressed.
+But binding measures are needed to increase the chance of the implementation of the ceasefire — more effectively.
 A transparent monitoring mechanism is needed to implement the ceasefire agreement.

 But growing nationalism and its associated national narratives, along with the domestic political grounds where the leaders are incentivized to appear strong on both sides, can not only put further hindrances to reaching a durable ceasefire deal but also may make maintaining a ceasefire difficult.
 But a genuine political will from both parties can help address challenges, resolve historical grievances and maintain a ceasefire once reached.
 Trust-building measures between the parties will also be helpful.